River Hills

 In 2026, many powerful goal-tracking tools offer generous free tiers for individuals and small teams.
 These tools range from simple habit trackers to complex project management and objective-tracking systems.

-Best for Personal Habits & Individuals
+For Personal Habits & Individuals

 Loop Habit Tracker: A completely free, open-source Android app that is ad-free and respects privacy.
 It features a minimalist interface with detailed habit-strength graphs.